 was a major boon to NC school systems.

-required school start and end dates changed as well, with
+The required school start and end dates changed as well,

-the law currently reading as follows: "Start date no
+with the law currently reading as follows: "Start date

-no later than the Friday closest to June 11 (unless a weather
+no later than the Friday closest to June 11 (unless a weather-related

-related calendar waiver has been approved, year-round school,
+calendar waiver has been approved, year-round school, charter

-charter school or cooperative innovative high school.)
-If
+school or cooperative innovative high schoo).
+If waiver is

-waiver is approved the start date can be no earlier than the
+approved the start date can be no earlier than the Monday

-are even in place now to grant start and end date waivers
+Provisions are even in place now to grant start and end date

-to qualifying low-performance schools.
-The NC State Board
+waivers to qualifying low-performance schools.
+In 2017, The

-of Education recently voted to allow 19 schools to take advantage
+NC State Board of Education voted to allow 19 schools to take

-state now has choices so that families can decide what is
+Our state now has choices so that families can decide what

-best for their particular situation.
-Save Our Summers - NC
+is best for their particular situation.
+Save Our Summers -

-is all about preserving a more "traditional" school
+NC is all about preserving a more "traditional"

 Law is under attack.
 Opponents and their lobbyists are convincing